graumannteague/psion-subnet/README.txt

-* send all .opl files EXCEPT tocidr.opl - this is a (now outdated) copy of tocidr_norems.opl, but it contains valuable comments on how the finite state machine for verifying the CIDR was implemented.
+* send all .opl files EXCEPT tocidr.opl - this is a (now outdated) copy of tocidr_norems.opl, but it contains valuable comments on how the finite state machine for verifying the netmask was implemented.
 * you can send via XMODEM in Minicom - first send in Minicom, then go to COMMS -> RECEIVE -> PROCEDURE on the Organiser.
 * the filename on the Organiser should match the PROCEDURE name on the